 Twelve units is considered full-time for benefit purposes through the Veterans Administration and through Social Security.
 Athletes, financial aid students, etc., should note there is a unit load and unit completion requirement.
 Eighteen units is the maximum load without approval from the Director of Admissions & Records.
 Students should discuss the question of appropriate course load with a counselor.

-Effective Summer 2012 students will be limited to enrolling in credit classes a maximum of three times.
-This includes students earning substandard grades or dropping with a “W.” Students will be notified upon registration, beginning Spring 2012, if they are enrolling for a second time.
+Students will be limited to enrolling in credit classes a maximum of three times.
+This includes students earning substandard grades or dropping with a “W.” Students will be notified upon registration if they are enrolling for a second time.
 Students enrolling for a third time will be blocked from registration and required to submit a petition to repeat.

 It is the policy of the Contra Costa Community College District that, unless specifically exempted by statute, every course and course section, the average daily attendance of which is to be reported for state aid, wherever offered and maintained by the District, shall be fully open to enrollment and participation by any person who has been admitted to the College and who meets such prerequisites as may be established pursuant to Chapter II, Division 2, Part VI, Title 5 of the California Administrative Code, commencing with Section 51820.